marceljuenemann/schach.world/README.md

     1. Import data for geodb and verbaende tables from `setup/ligen-db/01_data.sql`
     1. Import test data from `setup/ligen-db/02_testdata.sql`.
 This contains a simple test tournament.
 1. Copy `ligen/config.inc.php.example` to `ligen/config.inc.php` and add your database connection info to it.
 This file should not be commited and is part of `.gitignore`
-1. Open http://localhost/ligen/?m=serverinfo.
+1. Open https://localhost/ligen/?m=serverinfo.
 You should now get some statistics including "Anzahl Turniere: 1"
-1. Open http://localhost/ligen/.
+1. Open https://localhost/ligen/.
 You should see the same statistics screen.
 If you don't, you need to enable `mod_rewrite` in apache.
 Also make sure .htaccess files are parsed at all by setting `AllowOverride All` in your apache config.
 1. Open localhost/ligen/test-2022/.
 You should now see the test tournament data :)
 1. You can use the master password (123456 by default) to login as any user (Staffelleiter oder Turnierleiter).

+## Setup WordPress locally

+In order to get a local WordPress installation with the NSV theme and plugins, follow these instructions.

+1. [Download WordPress](https://wordpress.org/download/) and extract it into `public/wordpress/`
+1. Create a database for WordPress and enter the connection credentials into `public/wordpress/wp-config.php`
+1. Open https://localhost/wordpress and follow WordPress' installation wizard
+1. You should now be able to see the default WordPress theme at https://localhost
+1. Create the following empty files: `public/core/config.inc.php` and `public/core/functions.inc.php` (these are part of the legacy NSV site and still required at the moment by the theme)
+1. Log into /wp-admin and change the following settings:
+    1. Under General settings, set the URLs to https://localhost/ (without the wordpress/ suffix)
+    1. Under Appearance / Themes, activate *NSV 2020 Local Dev Edition*.
+This is a child theme of the production theme with some sidebar widgets excluded that require legacy code not included in this repo.
+1. https://localhost should now show you a website in the NSV theme :)

+TODO: Get some plugins working

 ## TODO for migration to Github